 The Cambridge chapter of Techfugees brings the lively tech community of the area (the Silicon Fen) into dialogue with the local and the global refugee aid organisations to provide new and robust solutions which meet real and urgent needs.
 We focus on education, refugee camps, connectivity and security.

-Oscar Gillespie, Richard Dent, Dona Ardeman, Tony King.
-Sarah Rogerson, Chris Walker, Anna Lloyd
+Other contacts include Richard Dent, Dona Ardeman, Tony King.
+Sarah Rogerson, Chris Walker, Anna Lloyd.

 29th October 2016 – Access to English for refugees and asylum seekers

 Techfugees Cambridge, ran this conference in collaboration with Cambridge English Language Assessment, exploring how technology can be used to support refugees with English language learning.

 Access to English training and accreditation can open doors for refugees, making it easier for them to seek asylum, safety and information, to communicate with people they meet, and to integrate into communities.